FjellOverflow/nordlys/src/content/posts/syntax-highlighting.md

   - documentation
 ---

-Nordlys, out of the box, offers well-styled code blocks with customization features, in addition to the basic syntax highlighting in Markdown.
+Nordlys, out of the box, offers well-styled code blocks with customization features, in addition to the basic syntax highlighting [by Astro](https://docs.astro.build/en/guides/markdown-content/#syntax-highlighting).
 This post showcases and explains the various customization options available.

 ## Basic Example